-Holmes is a proud member of Mississippi Virtual Community College.
-MSVCC is a cooperative of 15 Mississippi community colleges and the Mississippi State Board for Community and Junior Colleges that provide internet-based courses statewide in Mississippi.
-Its mission is to provide educational opportunities to constituencies who live within the various community college districts in Mississippi and to others beyond those boundaries.
-Through MSVCC, students may take courses from community colleges anywhere in Mississippi while getting support services from their local community college.
+The mission of Holmes eLearning and the Mississippi Virtual Community College (MSVCC) is to provide educational opportunities to constituencies who live within the various community college districts in Mississippi and to others beyond those boundaries.
+Through the MSVCC, students may take courses from community colleges anywhere in Mississippi while receiving support services from their local community college.

 This cooperative makes it possible for MSVCC colleges to leverage their eLearning resources-including faculty, courses, support services, and technology-to benefit students throughout Mississippi and beyond.
 MSVCC has adopted a Policy and Procedures Guide.
 Holmes Community College has chosen to be a part of this statewide effort and has adopted this Policy and Procedures Guide.
 Within the spirit of this internet-based effort, this guide is located on the internet at the public MSVCC website.
 Additional policy and procedures are contained in the eLearning Policy and Procedure Guide.